hamzamu/equineistcom-sv/src/content/posts/what-is-saddle-fitting-what-new-equestrians-should-know.md

 cover: 8-post.jpg
 date: 2024-09-12 02:43:07.243Z
 created: 2024-09-12 02:43:07.243Z
-tags: horse care, horse riding, saddles, equine, health
+tags: horse-care, horse-riding, saddles, equine, health
 modified: 2024-09-12 03:34:44.901Z
 author: Hamza Mousa
 ---

 Saddle fitting is a crucial aspect of horseback riding that every equestrian, especially beginners, should understand thoroughly.

 It's the meticulous process of ensuring that a saddle provides optimal comfort and safety for both the horse and rider.